 Analyzing data in a spreadsheet can be a nightmare.
 It’s time-consuming and monotonous.

-Carrying out a customer survey, for example, can be useful to obtain crucial insights into the overall customer experience of your clients.
-But the data obtained from these surveys can be incredibly difficult to process, even after you’ve added all the results to a spreadsheet and especially if you receive a high volume of responses.
+Customer survey data that you’ve collected, for example, can be incredibly difficult to process, even after you’ve added all the results to a spreadsheet, especially if you receive a high volume of responses.

 If you have responses to customer surveys, social media comments, or product reviews in Google Sheets, you can automatically analyze this data in that very same spreadsheet.
-Not only is it easy to get started with text analysis for Google Sheets, but it will also save you precious time and resources.
+Not only is it easy to use our AI add-on for Google, for text analysis, it will save you precious time and resources.

 In this guide, we are going to take a look at how you can carry out text analysis in Google Sheets using AI, including: